undergrad-partner-school

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to think about the cost of books and supplies you're going to need.
-The cost of books and supplies for full-time students of this school is estimated at about $1,262.
+Another important expense to consider is the estimated price of books and supplies for a college or university.
+The approximate cost of books and supplies for a full-time student of this school is $1,262.

 Boarding